Schadenfreude (/ˈʃɑːdənfrɔɪdə/; German:Wikipedia, the free encyclopedia

 These are trolls, trolls in real life.
 They are attempting to stop a conversation concerning the place for weapons in everyday life in the US.
 They intentionally bring weapons into places where they are not needed or wanted, and they do it specifically to stop conversations like this one;

-Jon Stewart reveals the nature of open carry; the goals of the NRA.
+Jon Stewart reveals the nature of open carry and the goals of the NRA.
 The clip after that will give you tips on how not to troll with your guns.

 To troll someone is to experience Schadenfreude,the reason I started this article with that definition.
 This entire article gives me enough Schadenfreude that I think I might need a cigarette now.

-(Editor’s note: Schadenfreude definition replaced with wikipedia definition and directed to wikipedia instead of answer.com.
-Page gives a 404 as of 2019.
+Editor’s note.
+Schadenfreude definition replaced with wikipedia definition and directed to wikipedia instead of to answers.com.
+Page gives a 404 as of 2019, and all of the answers.com links that I have placed historically in the blog now have to be redirected elsewhere.
 The archive of the clip for All-In on June 3rd is missing.
-I left the video link in just in case MSNBC finds their assets and puts that video into the archive)
+I left the video link in just in case MSNBC finds their assets and puts that video into the archive.